thinow/aws-kinesis-consumer/README.md

 # aws-kinesis-consumer

-``aws-kinesis-consumer`` offers the ability to simply look up the records from a AWS Kinesis Data Stream.
+Consume an [AWS Kinesis Data Stream](https://aws.amazon.com/kinesis/data-streams/) to look over the records from a terminal.

 ## Motivation